IBM/aspera-cli/docs/README.erb.md

 ### Aspera Server configuration

-Specify the previews folder as shown in:
+Specify the preview's folder as shown in:

 <https://ibmaspera.com/help/admin/organization/installing_the_preview_maker>